moosetechnology/moosetechnology.github.io/moose-wiki/Developers/dealing-with-a-new-language.md

 ### AST parser

 The AST parser is one of the mandatory tool.
-If you wanna analyse something that is a not a programming language, such as a Git project for example, you need to find the API.
+If you wanna analyze something that is a not a programming language, such as a Git project for example, you need to find the API.
 It can looks like a web API (rest for example), or a library call API.

 First, consider using an existing parser instead of creating a new one.
 For instance, in Java we use `JDT`, for the C programming language `CDT` of eclipse, and for TypeScript `ts-morph`.

-Also, the more challengind part is the `symbolic resolution` of the code.
+Also, the more challenging part is the `symbolic resolution` of the code.
 You should look for AST parser that have this feature enabled.

 If you have no AST Parser existing, you can use a parser generator inside Pharo.
 We advice you two options: